ELF-Lab/ParserTools/csv2fst/README.md

 The Makefile requires modifications: 1.
 Modify the `MORPHOLOGYSRCDIR` variable to point to your BorderLakesMorph repo.

-You should now be able to run `make all` to build the FST.
+You should now be able to run `make all` to build the FST `ojibwe.fomabin`.
 This will create a directory `generated` which contains the FST, lexc files and XFST rules.